freedom-software/freedam-web-notices-wp-plugin/freedam-web-notices/README.txt

 Tokens consist of opening characters (`{{`), a keyword (`deceased-name-title`) and closing characters (`}}`).
 Token keywords are in a format that is easy for the script to find your intended data.
 For example, `deceased-name-title` indicates to use the deceased's title from the name node.

 To find what keywords are available for use in the template, reference the example of the "success" exit in the [endpoint's definition](https://api.freedam.co.nz/web-notices.def).
-Aditionally there is a table of accepted tokens below the notice template editing form.
+Additionally, there is a table of accepted tokens below the notice template editing form.

 = How can I hide sections of a notice if there is no data = We have built in a system to the notice generator to help with this issue.
 It identifies class-names in the template, matching tokens in the template, adding styles the elements to hide them if the associated token has nothing to display.